 2. Intonation and Stress Patterns

-Intonation and stress patterns vary significantly across languages.
-Understanding the appropriate stress and intonation in the target language is crucial for natural-sounding speech.
-Emphasizing the correct words and using appropriate pitch patterns can make a significant difference in speech clarity.
+Intonation and stress patterns vary greatly between languages.
+Understanding the proper stress and intonation in the target language is critical for producing natural-sounding speech.
+Using the proper vocabulary and pitch patterns may significantly improve speaking clarity.

 Example: